OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 ## Calculating Concurrent Tasks

-When starting, you most likely won't be doing more than ten concurrent tasks.
+Except in extreme cases, you will be processing between 5-10 concurrent tasks for quite some time.
 There might be one or two times when you go over that limit, but those tasks will queue for a few minutes before being processed.
 When you see more and more tasks being queued, then time to add capacity.

 Some reference points to consider:
 - One customer has ~10,000 deployment targets, 120 projects, and do about 400-500 deployments a day.
-Their instance is configured to handle 160 concurrent tasks.
+Their instance is configured to handle 160 concurrent tasks with a burst on Sundays to 320 tasks.
-- Another customer has ~1400 deployment targets, 787 projects, and do about 600 deployments a day.
+- Another customer has ~1400 deployment targets, 800 projects, and do about 600-700 deployments a day.
 Their instance is configured to handle 100 concurrent tasks.

 ## Windows Server recommended over Octopus Linux Docker image

-Our recommendation is to use Windows Server over the Octopus Linux Docker image unless you are okay with all these conditions:
+Our recommendation is to use Windows Server over the Octopus Linux Docker image unless you are okay with **all** these conditions:
 - You have no plans to use Active Directory authentication and will use Okta, Azure AD, Google Auth, or the built-in username and password.
 The current version of the Octopus Linux Docker image doesn't support Active Directory.
 - You are okay running at least one [worker](/docs/infrastructure/workers/index.md) to handle tasks typically done by the Octopus Server.
 The Octopus Linux Docker image doesn't include PowerShell Core or Python.
 - You are familiar with Docker concepts, specifically around debugging containers, volume mounting and networking.